-In this financial year, there was 1,832 GJ power import compared with 4,130 GJ in FY 2014-15.
-Our total auxiliary power consumption for the year was 15.16 million GJ compared with 13.05 million GJ in FY 2014-15.
-We generated a total of 69.39 billion units of power compared with 54,655 million in FY 2014-15, of which net sales were 64,616 million units compared with 51,030 million units in FY 2014-15.
+Our total auxiliary power consumption for the year was 15.18 million GJ compared with 15.16 million GJ in FY 2015-16.
+We generated a total of 64.17 billion units of power compared with 69.39 billion in FY 2015-16, of which net sales were 60.2 billions units compared with 64.6 billions units in FY 2015-16.
 This report does not include energy consumption for activities in the upstream and downstream of the reporting boundary.
-We are in the process of developing a system to report energy consumption in upstream and downstream activities and consequent Scope 3 emissions.
-We shall be reporting the applicable upstream and downstream Scope 3 emissions from FY 2016-17.
+We are in the process of developing a system to report energy consumption in upstream and downstream activities.
+Specific GHG emissions from upstream coal transportation comes to 0.09 tCO2e/MWh for FY 2016-17.
+Our operations do not involve the use of any recycled input materials.